Continually Updated Clinical Reference

 Wegener granulomatosis is characterized by necrotizing granulomas and vasculitis of the upper and lower respiratory tracts, including the nasal septum.
 The cycle of necrotizing granulomatous lesion and microabscess formation leads to cartilage destruction.

-In relapsing polychondritis (see Images 3-4), recurrent episodes of autoimmune cartilage inflammation and destruction result in damage to the cartilaginous structure of the ears, nose, larynx, trachea, and peripheral joints.
+In relapsing polychondritis (see the images below), recurrent episodes of autoimmune cartilage inflammation and destruction result in damage to the cartilaginous structure of the ears, nose, larynx, trachea, and peripheral joints.
 In this rare disease, fibrotic tissue replaces collagen, elastin, and other matrix proteins found in normal cartilage; this process leads to the loss of healthy cartilage.
+[9] Ferrada et al divided relapsing polychondritis into three subgroups, with type 1 alone characterized by saddle-nose deformity.
+Patients in this subgroup also displayed ear chondritis, tracheomalacia, and subglottic stenosis, as well as the highest disease activity.
+[10]

 Overall, Hansen disease, or leprosy, is rare in the United States.
 However, it may be more common in the Gulf states (Texas and Louisiana), and it is endemic in certain areas of the world.
 The nasal mucosa is frequently involved, and septal ulceration and perforations are common.
 Nasal deformities, including saddling, are common in advanced cases.